 Add the gin and plum bitters, then fill with ice.

-Garnish with lemon twist.
+Garnish with a lemon twist.
+Serve and enjoy!

 - For the best drink, try to use fresh blackberries, particularly when they are at their peak.